PersonalityHQ · Emotional Intelligence

 Care + limit + alternative

-Why this works: Leading with care keeps rapport.
+Why it works: Leading with care keeps rapport.
 A clear limit prevents overwhelm.
 Offering an option keeps work moving.

 What to measure